socutewhitebear/image-converter-app/README.md

 This app is built by electron web app.
 (Chromium).
 Feel free to use.

-Io get the app, follow the installation below.
+To get the app, follow the installation below.
 I only tested the code on Windows, and might not work correctly on other platforms. **Use at your own discretion**.

 ## Installation